Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://www.fontspace.com/azonix-font-f30718 (Freeware, Personal & Commercial Use) for some asset names like week Jingle Punks YouTube Audio Library.
 - https://docs.microsoft.com/en-us/typography/font-list/kristen-itc uhhh, it's a Windows included font, idk. for name like The Green Orbs. a musician of YouTube Audio Library famous for their children oriented lullabies.
 - https://youtu.be/xmxmVQS-T-Y Madbrine yoinked test chart JSON from week7.
 (Permission being asked, awaiting answer.
 Previous somebody's engagement mostly returns `YES`)
+- https://github.com/ktravis/haxe-hardware ktravis. use this to access Android hardware stuffs.
+Only compatible with Android according to its readme, section project.xml formula, that it only allows this available if rendering to Android apk.
+Yes, you can access vibration with this. btw, I got this from Ninja's previous source codes that had the commercial engagement, and uh, it's 69420.
+I also bought that, for research purpose.
+No, not going to refund it.

 # other mods that got removed / pre-removed (ERROR fail to yoink)(foreshadowing) because a death wish found in the license (such as No Derivative in Creative Commons).
 I'm sorry, make your luck now for the next time!
 > Why am I not credited?!